-All-in-one e-commerce platform is a popular choice with many first-time online retailers because it handles everything from presenting your website and completing your transactions, to finding your customers.
+An All-in-one e-commerce platform is a popular choice with many first-time online retailers because it handles everything from presenting your website and completing your transactions, to finding your customers.
 Even shops with their own online store use eBay to clear out old stock.

 This online payments processor has asserted its status alongside major credit cards.
 Widely accepted in many currencies, it saves customers from the uncertainty of entering credit card data into unfamiliar websites; and offers strong anti-fraud protections.

 Find out if the domain name you want for your website is available.
-You can also package web and cloud hosting, e-commerce, SEO and web design options.
+You can also package web and cloud hosting, e-commerce, SEO, and web design options.